 POLICY TEACHING INSTITUTE

-The 2018 Policy Teaching Institute will be held on May 31, 2018 at the Brown School at Washington University in St. Louis, MO.
+The 2018 Policy Teaching Institute will be held on May 31, 2018 from 7:30am-4:00pm at the Brown School at Washington University in St. Louis, MO.
 Come spend a day learning from experienced instructors!
 Take home new ideas for exercises, assignments, and resources that will engage your students in policy and policy practice!
-Register now to be part of this event.
+If you have never attended an ISP Teaching Institute and would like to preview of what it is like, click here for highlights of last year’s Teaching Institute.

-This year’s Institute will begin with an Opening Plenary.
+This year’s Institute will begin with an Opening Plenary given by Marian Harris, Professor of Social Work, University of Washington – Tacoma, and titled ” Oppression and Race: Teachable Moments Now or Never.
 Participants then have a choice of intensive, half-day sessions (morning and afternoon), led by accomplished social work instructors, that focus on teaching policy in the following areas:

 Making Policy Meaningful: If you are new to teaching policy or need a refresher, this session is an opportunity to learn tips, tricks and techniques for engaging students in policy content in a meaningful way.
 Whether you are teaching a policy-focused class or a policy module within another class, the session will discuss and demonstrate ways to approach the classroom with the goal of sparking student passion and commitment.